Table of Contents

 (AureliusDataset1.FieldByName('Country') as TAureliusEntityField).AsObject := TCountry.Create;

-Following code shows how to retrieve the value of an association property using the dataset field:
+// Retrieve the value of an association property

 Country := AureliusDataset1.EntityFieldByName('Country').AsEntity<TCountry>;